clirdlf/ndsa.org/conference/conference.md

 <!--## We are currently looking for volunteers to join the 2023 Planning Committee, which will convene in early 2023.
 If you would like to volunteer, [please fill out this form,](https://forms.gle/Za91A14ojA8WtKnj9) and we will be in touch soon.

-Registration & Logistics
-Registration is now open!
-Please see the [DLF Forum's page on registration,](https://forum2022.diglib.org/registration/) for more information on registration categories, and to claim your spot.

 ### Conference Program
 The conference will be held at the Renaissance Baltimore Harborplace Hotel, on Wednesday, October 12th and Thursday, October 13th.
 It is held in concert with the [Council on Library and Information Resources (CLIR)](https://www.clir.org/) events [DLF Forum](https://forum2022.diglib.org/) (October 10-12), [Learn@DLF](https://forum2022.diglib.org/affiliated-events/learndlf/) (October 9) and [CLIR's Digitizing Hidden Collections Symposium](https://www.clir.org/hiddencollections/events/2022-symposium/) (October 12-13).
 The full schedule for all events can be viewed below.